Smallville: Accolades

 During its ten seasons, Smallville won awards ranging from Emmys to Teen Choice Awards.
 In 2002, the series won an Emmy for Outstanding Sound Editing for a Series for its pilot episode.
 Four years later, it received an Emmy for Outstanding Sound Editing for a Series for the fifth-season episode "Arrival".
 In 2008, Smallville again won an Outstanding Sound Editing for a Series Emmy for season seven's "Bizarro".

 Smallville has received a number of Leo Awards.
 Make-up artist Natalie Cosco won two Leo Awards for Best Make-Up: for her work in the fourth-season episode "Scare" and in the sixth season's "Hypnotic" and "Wither".
-At the 2006 Leo Awards, Barry Donlevy won Best Cinematography in a Dramatic Series for his work on the fourth-season episode "Spirit" and David Wilson won Best Production Design in a Dramatic Series for "Sacred".
+At the 2006 Leo Awards, Barry Donlevy won Best Cinematography in a Dramatic Series for his work on the fourth-season episode "Spirit" and David Willson won Best Production Design in a Dramatic Series for "Sacred".
 Smallvilles sixth season won a Best Dramatic Series Leo.
 James Marshall won Best Direction for "Zod", Caroline Cranstoun won Best Costume Design for her work on "Arrow" and James Philpott won Best Production Design for "Justice".
 In 2008, Smallville won Leos for Best Dramatic Series and Best Cinematography.
 The visual-effects team was recognized for its work on the pilot with a 2002 Best Visual Effects Leo, and received 2004 VES Awards for Outstanding Compositing in a Televised Program, Music Video or Commercial for the second season's "Accelerate" and Outstanding Matte Painting in a Televised Program, Music Video, or Commercial for "Insurgence".

 In 2002 the American Society of Composers, Authors and Publishers honored composer Mark Snow and Remy Zero, who provided the opening song "Save Me", for their contributions to the series; the award was given to individuals who wrote the theme (or underscore) for the highest-rated television series in 2001 for their network.
 The American Society of Cinematographers awarded David Moxness for the sixth season's "Arrow", giving Glen Winter the same award the following year for his work on "Noir".
 Series regulars have also won awards; in 2001, Michael Rosenbaum won a Saturn Award for Best Supporting Actor, and Tom Welling won a Teen Choice Award for Choice Breakout TV Star — Male in 2002.
 Allison Mack won the Teen Choice Best Sidekick award in 2006 and 2007, and in 2009 Welling received the Choice TV Actor Action Adventure award.

 Millar stated that Smallville "visually and aesthetically, was a celebration of Americana", with aspects such as Clark's red, white, and blue apparel.
 Being an "idyllic portrait of America", he said, helped the show's popularity after the September 11 attacks on the United States.
 Actors reported that many United States military veterans told them of watching the show as a distraction from combat while serving overseas.